fdantasr/programming---II/README.md

 ### Programming - II
- Code repository for Programming (II) classes of the computer science course.
-Programming subject 2 is focused on the object-oriented programming paradigm, using the C++ language.
+ In this repository you can find issues related to topics of each module as mentioned below, as well as practical examples used in the computer science course.

 ### Unitis
 The course is divided into 3 units.